-NEO itself is a Delegated Byzantine Fault Tolerance system but it allows a form of staking which works more like dividends for holding and staking the NEO token.
+NEO itself is a Delegated Byzantine Fault Tolerance system, but it allows a staking form that works more like dividends for holding and staking the NEO token.

 The rewards are paid in GAS, the “fuel” for the NEO economy in paying fees for using the network.